Writing-for-me/test/otherthing.md

-Through abstracting Fan can claim that Trump's 'polemical excess and xenophobic paranoia', presumably followed with grotesque fascination by the readers of The New Yorker, has its origin in Mao's speech 'On the Correct Handling of Contradictions Among the People'.
+Through abstracting Fan can claim that Trump's 'polemical excess and xenophobic paranoia' (presumably followed with grotesque fascination by the readers of The New Yorker) has its origin in Mao's speech 'On the Correct Handling of Contradictions Among the People'.
 After reading Fan's article, one would expect to find in Mao's speech a 'polemical excess' which supports Fan's claim that 'the people were effectively